jgillas/Project_Three_Group_3/README.md

 # Project_Three_Group_3
+Our final site is in the dataVizTeenPreg file!
 Our topic is US and State Trends on Teen Births.
 We are looking at trends in teen births from 1990 to 2019 across the entire United States.
 We are looking at the following age ranges, 15-17, 15-19, and 18-19.
 From the data we learned that the southern hemisphere has more teen births than the north.
 Over the 29 years there has been a decrease of 350,000 teen births in the United States.

 Data set comes from: https://data.cdc.gov/NCHS/NCHS-U-S-and-State-Trends-on-Teen-Births/y268-sna3